quicwg/ops-drafts/draft-ietf-quic-applicability.md

 different; see {{resumption-v-keepalive}}.

 Applications must be slightly rethought in order to make best use of 0-RTT resumption.
-Most importantly, application operations must be divided into idempotent and non-idempotent operations, as only idempotent operations may appear in 0-RTT packets.
-This implies that the interface between the application and transport layer exposes idempotence either explicitly or implicitly.
+Using 0-RTT requires an understanding of the implication of sending application data that might be replayed by an attacker.

+Application protocols that use 0-RTT require a profile that describes the types of information that can be safely sent.
+For HTTP, this profile is described in
+{{?HTTP-REPLAY=RFC8470}}.

 ## Here There Be Dragons

 Retransmission or (malicious) replay of data contained in 0-RTT resumption packets could cause the server side to receive two copies of the same data.
-This is further described in {{?HTTP-RETRY=I-D.nottingham-httpbis-retry}}.
 Data sent during 0-RTT resumption also cannot benefit from perfect forward secrecy (PFS).